Edsdover/audio_scraper_script/README.md

 ### Critical Data Filtering Flow

-The core of the pair-building logic follows this multi-stage filtering process to ensure high data quality:
+The core of the pair-building logic follows this multi-stage filtering process.
+It's tuned to preserve the target speaker's unique conversational style for the parody chatbot goal.

 1.  **Adaptive Confidence Filter**: Removes low-confidence words based on per-speaker statistical thresholds, which is more robust than a single global cutoff.

 2.  **Neural VAD Filter**: Identifies all segments of active speech.
 Any transcribed words falling outside these segments (often hallucinations in silent parts) are discarded.

-3.  **Short Word Reassignment**: Corrects common diarization errors where short interjections (e.g., "yes," "ok") from the target speaker are misattributed to the host.
+3.  **Short Word Reassignment**: Corrects common diarization errors where short interjections (e.g., "yes," "ok") from the target speaker are misattributed to another speaker.

-4.  **Regrouping**: The filtered, word-level data is reassembled into contiguous speaker segments.
-5.  **Pair Construction**: The pipeline iterates through segments, assigning non-target speech as "input" and target speech as "output."
-6.  **Reply Merging**: Consecutive replies from the target speaker are stitched together to form longer, more coherent outputs.
+4.  **Pair Construction & Reply Merging**: The pipeline constructs `(context -> response)` pairs and then stitches together consecutive replies from the target speaker to form longer, more coherent outputs.

-7.  **Overlap Removal**: A detailed, per-word analysis removes any part of the target's speech that overlaps with other speakers, cleaning up cross-talk.
+5.  **Overlap Tagging (Instead of Dropping)**: To preserve the natural dynamics of conversation and interruption, words spoken during cross-talk are **not deleted**.
+Instead, they are wrapped in special tags (e.g., `"I <overlap>really</overlap> think so"`).
+This teaches the LLM the context of interruptions, a key part of a speaker's personality.

-8.  **Final Filtering**: The cleaned pairs are passed through final checks for minimum length and confidence.
+6.  **Final Filtering (with Nuance)**: The cleaned pairs are passed through final checks.
+This step is designed to **preserve punchy, high-confidence short replies** (like "Exactly!") which are often discarded by simpler filters but are crucial for capturing a speaker's character.

 ### Function Call Hierarchy